Skip to main content

 Categories

 The Categories screen allows you to create custom productivity categories.
-These categories can then be used with the Productivity Profiles (Edit productivity profile screen’s Productivity column - see the above section) to classify websites and apps.
+These categories can then be used with the Productivity Profiles to classify websites and applications.

 1. Click the New category button to create a new productivity category.